umairshahid-1/Wage-Manager-Flutter/README.md

 # wage_manager

-This app basically calculate and manages the wage history og the labours.
+This app basically calculate and manages the wage history of the labours.